Pekillen/Country-Picker/README.md

 To build and run the app locally on your machine you need to:

--Get the code on your local device
+- Get the code on your local device
--Open the folder containing the code
+- Open the folder containing the code
--Run `npm install` and then `npm start` using terminal or command line
+- Run `npm install` and then `npm start` using terminal or command line

 This will allow you to run the app in development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.